A Voice for Faculty

 - Forty-four represent the College’s departments (at least one for each department with larger departments having proportionally more positions)

 - Ten represent the College’s research/clinical centers (one for each center)

 - Four represent the schools (one for each of the four schools)

 - Seven represent the hospital affiliate sites (one for each of the affiliates)

-Ex-officio officers: the College’s president and provost and the deans of each of the four schools.
+Ex-officio officers: the College’s president, provost, the deans of each of the four schools and the past chair.
 Baylor’s general counsel serves as advisor to the senate.